pierrepeterlongo/kmers_ebame-9/README.md

 ### 1.4 Bonus kmtricks: plugins.

-Imagine now you're interested by building matrices but only for kmers present at least 12 times in both `D1` and `D2`.
-In this case you can filer-out the obtained `kmer_matrix.txt`.
-However, this can be an heavy file.
-With kmtricks you can write our own plugins, filtering directly the created matrix.
+Imagine now you're interested in building matrices but only for kmers present at least 12 times in both `D1` and `D2`.
+In this case, you can filter-out the obtained `kmer_matrix.txt`.
+However, this can be a heavy file.
+With kmtricks you can write our plugins, filtering directly the created matrix.
 Let's have a look.

 Create the following plugin in `~/kmtricks/plugins/my_plugin/my_plugin.cpp`